 If alleged smoke from regular bonfires is persistent and interferes with the use and enjoyment of neighbouring properties then it could be considered a statutory nuisance under the provisions of the Environmental Protection Act 1990.
 However, it should be borne in mind that smoke from occasional bonfires although understandably annoying, would not be frequent enough to be considered a statutory nuisance.

 If however you are being bothered by persistent bonfires, you will need to provide evidence of how and when this is affecting you.
-Before the Council can act, you will need to provide a diary detailing how and when you have been affected by the smoke.
+Before the Council will act, you will need to provide a nuisance diary detailing how and when you have been affected by the smoke.
 You will need to provide at least a fortnight’s worth of dates to assist us.
 A diary sheet can be downloaded from below.
+We will not consider your complaint unless a nuisance diary is submitted in support of it.5780

 Torbay has no smoke control areas, people are therefore entitled to operate wood and multi fuel stoves without needing to comply with the requirements of the Clean Air Acts.
 Using a solid fuel appliance is considered to be a reasonable activity, and you can expect to smell your neighbour’s fire from time to time if they have such a stove.